genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ##   0.9214706  -0.5141176
 ```

-Keep in mind that the coefficients are just the mean of the pull observations, and the difference between the means of the two groups:
+Keep in mind that these two estimated coefficients are just the mean of the pull observations and the difference between the means of the two groups:

 ```r